-You can use the Panels menu command on the Panel menu to change the view for any panel.
+You can use the Panel menu command on the Panels menu to change the view for any panel.
 You can find the Panels menu at the top of each view panel.
-The Panels, Saved Layouts, Edit Layouts menu command to open the Panels dialog box, shown in Figure 1-38.
-With this dialog box you can create a new panel and edit custom layouts.
+The Panels, Panel Editor menu command opens the Panels dialog box, shown in Figure 1-38.
+With this dialog box in the Edit Layouts tab, you can create a new panel and edit custom layouts.